Shashivadhan1911/FDI_Compliance_aid/README.md

 AI-powered web portal to monitor FDI compliance, predict regulatory changes, and avoid penalties.

 ## Walmart FDI Compliance Portal
 This is a web application developed for the Walmart Hackathon 2025.
-It helps Walmart proactively monitor and stay compliant with India's FDI and regulatory requirements, avoiding penalties and operational risks.This project is an AI-driven compliance monitoring portal developed during the Walmart Hackathon 2025.
+It helps Walmart proactively monitor and stay compliant with India's FDI and regulatory requirements, avoiding penalties and operational risks.
+This project is an AI-driven compliance monitoring portal developed during the Walmart Hackathon 2025.
 It helps Walmart stay proactive in navigating India's complex FDI and e-commerce regulations by predicting policy changes, assessing business impact, and automating compliance actions.
 The platform integrates advanced analytics, real-time alerts, and a user-friendly dashboard to reduce regulatory risks and ensure continuous legal alignment.

 ## 📄 **Project Description**